These Are Not All the Features You Are Looking For: A Fundamental Bottleneck in Supervised Pretraining: Problem Statement

-\paragraph{Linear Probing:} We focus on the scenario of transfer learning via linear probing, where only the final classification layer is modified during fine-tuning.
-Thus, our results directly apply to linear probing.
+We first focus on linear probing, in which only the final classification layer is fine-tuned.
+Our analysis directly applies to this common scenario and it also covers fine-tuning because the weight updates can be expressed as a linear combination in the pre-trained features space.

-\paragraph{General Fine-Tuning:}Our findings extend beyond linear probing to more common case where all network layers are adjusted.
-This can be written as a particular instance within our framework.
+\paragraph{Fine-Tuning as a linear combination} Let $f(X;\bw_{\pre})$ be the pre-trained network.
+After fine-tuning on $P\final$, the new weights $\bw\final$ remain close to the $w\pre$.
+A first order Taylor expansion gives

 Consider the general case of fine-tuning a pre-trained neural network $f(X;\bw\pre)$ that updates \textit{all} of its weights for target $P\final$.
-Under the assumptions of fine-tuning, the final weights $\bw\final$ remain close to the pre-trained weights $\bw\pre.$ Thus, $\bw\final$ can be reasonably approximated as a first-order Taylor expansion around $\bw\pre$ Observe that $f(X;\bw\final)$ is a linear combination of ${\partial f}/{\partial w_j}(X;\bw\pre)$, which are exactly the neural tangent kernel (NTK) features \citep{jacot2018neural}.
-The fine-tuning operation effectively modifies only the linear coefficients $(w_j\final - w_j\pre)$.
-Thus, this is an instance of our abstract problem statement, in the space of these NTK features. \paragraph{Non-Linear Classifier:} It is also common to fine-tune multiple non-linear classification layers of a network.
-The previous argument also applies when we modify some, not all, weights
+Under the assumptions of fine-tuning, the final weights $\bw\final$ remain close to the pre-trained weights $\bw\pre.$ Thus, $\bw\final$ can be reasonably approximated as a first-order Taylor expansion around $\bw\pre$ The terms $\sum_{j}\frac{\partial f}{\partial \bw_j}(X;\mathbf{w}\pre) \bigl(w\final_{j}-w\pre_{j}\bigr)$ are exactly the neural tangent kernel (NTK) features \citep{jacot2018neural}.
+Fine-tuning therefore changes only the linear coefficients, and the problem reduces to learning a linear combination of NTK features.
+The same reasoning applies if only a subset of layers (e.g. - a few non-linear classification layers) is fine-tuned.